-We can’t get enough of Penrith’s Winter Droving festival which raises a toast to the change in seasons and its rural heritage.
-It’s a brilliant time of year to take an alternative Lake District trip for this completely out of the ordinary total town takeover by the clever cultural captains at Eden Arts.
+We can’t get enough of Penrith’s Winter Droving festival, which raises a toast to the change in seasons and its rural heritage.
+It’s a brilliant time of year to take an alternative Lake District trip for this completely out-of-the-ordinary total town takeover by the clever cultural captains at Eden Arts.

-Each year, Penrith is transformed for one magical day into a spectacular wonderland of outdoor arts, music, mayhem, fire and masquerade with an always impressive line-up of performance on stages and streets across the town.
+Each year, Penrith is transformed for one magical day into a spectacular wonderland of outdoor arts, music, mayhem, fire and masquerade with an always-impressive line-up of performance on stages and streets across the town.

-Expect to see sights that will blow other outdoor arts experiences out of the water.
+At this year’s festival, expect to see sights that will blow other outdoor arts experiences out of the water.
 Join in, dance and, above all, smile and laugh.
 A lot.
 Events are spread across the town so leave time for exploring.

-We love that this weekend is steeped in tradition, timed near the centuries old festival of Samhain, marking the end of the harvest season and the beginning of the “darker half” of the year.
+We love that this weekend is steeped in tradition, timed near the centuries-old festival of Samhain, marking the end of the harvest season and the beginning of the “darker half” of the year.